blockful-io/swaplace-contracts/README.md

 ## Features

 - **Create Swaps**: A Swap has an `owner` and an `allowed` address.
 The `owner` is the one that can cancel the swap while the `allowed` address is the one that can execute the swap but anyone can accept if it's set as the Zero Address.
 A Swap also has an `expiry` period in seconds.
-The `allowed` and `expiry` are packed into `config` for gas optimization.
 The Swap can only be executed before the expiry period is reached.
 The `Asset` type represents on one hand the bidding assets and on the other hand the asking assets.

 ```
     struct Swap {
         address owner;
+        address allowed;
-        uint256 config;
+        uint256 expiry;
         Asset[] biding;
         Asset[] asking;
     }